c0991100247/OJT_Git/README.md

 1. create a folder via VSCode or finder, create a README.md, and  init git for this folder
 2. be familiar with stage (``add``) and unstage (``reset``)
 3. publish branch from local to GitHub (incl version history)
+4. **issue**: branch name main vs. master

+## relationship between commits
+- each commit records the change history of a set of files
+- the label ``main`` indicate the history of change is updated to this version